✏️ Updated on 21st January 2021

 In this post we’ll be taking a look at the different ‘Types of Surfboard Noses and Tails’.

-We’ll also go through the impacts each surfboard nose and tail types have to give you a full understanding of why each one is shaped the way it is.
+We’ll also be looking at the impacts of each surfboard nose and tail type.
+This should help to give a better idea of why each type is shaped the way it is.

 The first surfboard nose type we’re going to look at is the round nose.